 International trade is based on the process of importing and exporting goods.
 Every good exported by one country must be imported by another.
 International trade increases total output.
 On a global economy imports must equal exports.
 The trade balance is the difference between exports and imports.
 When goods are imported more than exported it is trade balance deficit.

 On microeconomic level there are gainers and lasers from international trade.
+Despite the many advantages of trade between nations, trade barriers are often imposed on certain goods.
 Sometimes imports mean fewer jobs and less income for some domestic industries.
 Exports represent increased jobs and incomes for other industries.
 That is why government must use trade restrictions (embargo, quotas, tariffs, trade adjustment assistance):

 - Trade adjustment assistance is compensation losses imposed by international trade.

 Other restrictions upon free trade between countries are subsidies, exchange control, special rules and regulations.